rb-sl/biscuit_optimizer/README.md

 ### src
 This is the folder for notebooks and models, divided by the task they were solving.

-The top level folder contains the report and the final presentation.

 ## References
 [1] Resende, Mauricio & Ribeiro, Celso.
 (2010).
 Greedy randomized adaptive search procedures: Advances and applications.